belakaria/USeMO/README.md

 4. [pygmo](https://esa.github.io/pygmo2/install.html)

 ### Citation
-If you use this library in your academic work please cite our paper:
+If you use this code please cite our paper:

 ```bibtex